-Escrow holders want to obtain the following legal documents:
+Escrow companies collect the following legal documents:

 - Tax statements